Thursday, July 15, 2021

 Interviewer: As the rival prosecutor, Garyū and Mitsurugi overlap in terms of roles, while Minuki and Mayoi do the same in the roles of heroines.
 So I guess that would have made it difficult to use Mitsurugi and Mayoi too?

 Takumi: Yes.
-I think the way barely got away with how Naruhodo-kun was used.
+I think we barely got away with the way Naruhodo-kun was used.
 Because we want the new protagonist to be the hero of course.
 Itonoko (Gumshoe) is a different story.
 He wasn’t supposed to appear at first actually, but because of how the story developed, he made his appearance.
 He’s fun to write.

 Matsukawa: A perfect attendance record!